What is Account Reconciliation?

 It is worth completing a monthly bank reconciliation to keep track of the financial position.

-Account reconciliation is an important process for any business; it is checking account balances in the records to other sources.
+A Company’s balance sheet reconciliation is an important process for any business; it checks account balances in the records and other sources.
 It ensures that the financial account balances are accurate and up-to-date.

 There are many accounts from the general ledger to reconcile, including bank and cash, accruals, accounts receivable, accounts payable, prepayments and stock levels; however, using accounting software can be a great time saver.